 Certain symptoms are red flags that shouldn’t be ignored.
 If your back pain is severe, doesn’t start to improve within a week, or seems to be getting worse, it’s time to call a doctor right away.
 You should also seek immediate medical attention if the pain begins to radiate down your legs, which can be a sign of nerve irritation.
 This type of sciatica pain needs a proper diagnosis.
 Any accompanying symptoms like numbness, tingling, or weakness in your legs are also serious indicators that you need a professional evaluation to rule out any significant underlying issues.

-Knowing When It’s Time to Call a Specialist
+Is It Time to Call a Specialist?

 Even if you aren’t experiencing emergency symptoms, persistent back pain after a spinal procedure is a good reason to consult a specialist.
 A lingering ache that interferes with your daily activities or makes it hard to get comfortable is your body’s way of telling you it needs help.
 A pain management specialist can determine the exact cause of your discomfort and create a targeted treatment plan.
 Instead of just masking the pain, they focus on addressing the source, which is key to finding long-term relief and getting you back to feeling like yourself.